staff & leadership

 Anne Kruger launched First Draft’s Sydney bureau in early 2019 and became the Director of APAC operations.
 In 2020 Anne was co-chief investigator drafting Australia’s first disinformation regulatory code and now sits on the Complaints Sub-Committee and the Administration Sub-Committee.
 Anne was an anchor at CNN Hong Kong during SARS, and later a finance reporter and presenter at Bloomberg Hong Kong.
 In 2014 she established a verification lab at the University of Hong Kong collaborating with Meedan, and led media literacy projects with Unesco throughout APAC.
 She previously held senior editorial and presenter positions with ABC Australia.
 Anne has a Ph.D. in social media verification education.

-Associate Editor for APAC Bureau
+Partnerships and Community Lead for APAC Bureau